oliverphan/pet-workspace/README.md

 1. Home page: Links to todos page
 2. Todo-list page: Describe the steps taken in the project and links to home page

+The todo-list page is lazy loaded at the route level.

 Serve the application with `nx serve todos`.
 Make sure to include `--poll=2000` option to get webpack live reload.

 ---